gabrielheinrich/pure-cpp/README.md

 ## Disclaimer
 Pure C++ is still in an experimental proof of concept stage.
-The library is only tested with clang 9.0.0 and gcc 8.2 at the moment and on Microsoft Visual Studio some features won't work.
+The library is only tested with clang 9.0.0 and gcc 8.2 at the moment.
+Support for Microsoft Visual Studio is work in progress.

 ## Features